uiuctml/Localize-and-Stitch/README.md

 ## Localize-and-Stitch: Efficient Model Merging via Sparse Task Arithmetic

-This is the official implementation for the algorithm Localize-and-Stitch in the paper ["Localize-and-Stitch: Efficient Model Merging via Sparse Task Arithmetic"](https://arxiv.org/abs/2408.13656).
+This is the official implementation for the algorithm Localize-and-Stitch in the paper ["Localize-and-Stitch: Efficient Model Merging via Sparse Task Arithmetic"](https://arxiv.org/abs/2408.13656) at TMLR.

 ![alt text](localize_and_stitch.png "Localize-and-Stitch")